james-nesbitt/wundertools-dockerprototype-project/README.md

 # DOCKER PROTOTYPE PROJECT WRAPPER

-use this around your composer project:
+Use this around your composer project:

 ````
   $/> git clone {this} && cd {this}

   $/> git clone {project} source
-  $/> git clone {wundertools} wundertols
+  $/> git clone {wundertools} wundertools

 ````

-Then edit the settings file to change the project name
+Then edit the settings file to change the project name.